sravskalluri/Bird-Lover/README.md

 <br>
-This is slope down page it contains facts about the birds.
+This page is all about customer reviews.
 <br>